-- Once the cloud has the neighbors reports from each AP, it aggregates these reports and determines each AP's direct neighbor(s) and how much each AP should adjust their transmit power to achieve optimal coverage overlap.
-If necessary, the Auto TX algorithm will lower the transmit power of each AP within a range of 1dB-3dB or increase the transmit power 1dB per iteration.
-The target is 30 SNR for an AP's strongest direct neighbor but never less than 17dB SNR for an AP's weakest direct neighbor.
+- Once the cloud has the reports from each AP, it aggregates them and determines each AP's direct neighbor(s) and how much each AP should adjust their transmit power to achieve optimal coverage overlap.
+If necessary, the Auto TX algorithm will lower the transmit power of each AP within a range of 1 dB - 3 dB or increase the transmit power 1 dB per iteration.
+The target is 30 SNR for an AP's strongest direct neighbor, but never less than 17 dB SNR for an AP's weakest direct neighbor.
 Reducing transmit power too much with weak neighbors present could cause a hole in coverage.

 - Once transmit power levels have been calculated, the cloud iterates through each AP in the dashboard network, instructing them to decrease or increase their transmit power.
 If the target SNR is already met, no transmit power adjustment is needed.

-The Auto Tx algorithm is available only to devices with a 3rd radio (Ex.
+The Auto TX algorithm is available only to devices with a third radio (Ex.
 MR18, MR34, etc.).
-Other devices will use the opportunistic Auto Tx algorithm.
+Other devices will use the opportunistic Auto TX algorithm.
 This algorithm uses a different metric set to determine the appropriate power level, given that the AP does not have real-time visibility of neighboring APs.
 Because information is collected over a longer time period and there is limited visibility to other APs, the resulting power level may be higher than optimal.

 The steady state algorithm is mesh aware and will not adjust the power of a AP's radio that is serving mesh repeaters.
 Radios on an AP that are acting as a gateway for an active mesh repeater will not change Tx power.

-The event log will report this type of channel change as "Channel changed to minimize network interference", the API will return reason value 6.
+The event log will report this type of channel change as "Channel changed to minimize network interference," and the API will return reason value 6.
 This type of event will include the radio number, old channel, and new channel.
-Below is a example of one of these reports:
+Below is an example of one of these reports: